chaturay/serverless-artillery/README.md

   - target/URL/endpoint,
   - load progression,
   - and the scenarios that are important for your service to test.
 - It generates specified load, and measures and reports the resulting latency and return codes.
+- It generates the load by running on your local machine or servers.
+It is not a serverless load generation tool.

 ### Load generating Lambda